 - a.
-Configures authentication failure handling configurable integer of unsuccessful authentication attempts within configurable range of time, and configurable lock out period of time that occurs related to an administrator's authentication: - b.
+Configures authentication failure handling configurable integer of unsuccessful authentication attempts within configurable range of time, and configurable lock out period of time that occurs related to an administrator's authentication; - b.
 Controls when (e.g., time and day(s) of the week) and where (e.g., from a specific network address) administrators, and authorized IT entities access the TOE; - c.
 Configures the maximum number of active sessions; - d.
-Configures IP CPM filters and queues that control all traffic going in to the CPM, including all routing protocols for the 7x50 XRS/SR/ESS and 7705 SAR-series platforms; - e.
-Configures CSM filters and queues that control all traffic going in to the CSM, including all routing protocols for the 7x50 XRS/SR/ESS-series platforms; - f.
-Configures authentication attempts count, time interval [minutes], and lockout time period [minutes]; - g.
-Configures authentication-order for local console, RADIUS and TACACS+; - h.
-Configures password complexity [numeric] [special-character] [mixed-case]; - i.
-Configures password minimum-length value; - j.
-Configures: management access filters, profiles, administrator access parameters, password management parameters; - k.
-Enables RADIUS and/or TACACS+ (TOE client-side); - 1.
-Configures event and logs; - m.
-Configures access parameters for individual administrators the login name for the administrator and information that identifies the administrator; - n.
-Configures administrator profiles used to deny or permit access to CLI command tree permissions, or specific CLI commands; - o.
-Copies a profile or administrator or overwrite an existing profile or administrator; - p.
-Allows/disallows a administrator the privilege to change their password for console login; and q.
-Configure the CPU protection global and interface-specific (in CPU protection profiles) configuration limits
+Configures authentication attempts count, time interval [minutes], and lockout time period [minutes]; - e.
+Configures authentication-order for local console, RADIUS and TACACS+; - f.
+Configures password complexity [numeric] [special-character] [mixed-case]; - g.
+Configures password minimum-length value; - h.
+Configures: management access filters, profiles, administrator access parameters, password management parameters; - i.
+Enables RADIUS and/or TACACS+ (TOE client-side); - j.
+Configures event and logs; - k.
+Configures access parameters for individual administrators the login name for the administrator and information that identifies the administrator; - 1.
+Configures administrator profiles used to deny or permit access to CLI command tree permissions, or specific CLI commands; - m.
+Copies a profile or administrator or overwrite an existing profile or administrator; - n.
+Allows/disallows an administrator the privilege to change their password for console login; and